Thailand's currency is called the Thai baht (Thai: บาท, sign: ฿; code: THB).

 Both 25 and 50 satang coins are rarely used as normally all the prices are rounded to 1 baht, except of prices at some supermarkets.
 Don’t be surprised if these Thailand currency coins won’t be accepted elsewhere.

-2 baht coins can’t be used on ticket vending machines (BTS SkyTrain, MRT Metro, Airport Rail Link) and other machines accepting coins, so use these Thai baht coins only when dealing with a person, not a machine.
+Be aware that 2 baht coins can’t be used on older ticket vending machines (BTS SkyTrain, MRT Metro, Airport Rail Link) and other machines accepting coins.

 All Thai baht notes and coins have the image of His Majesty the King and should be treated with respect.
 Deep respect for the king is one of 10 Thai Culture Aspects You Need to Know Before Traveling to Thailand.